Calprotectin, from the very beginning…

 Correlation of the Quantum Blue Calprotectin Test and the BÜHLMANN fCAL turbo:

-Quantum Blue® fCAL provides the perfect solution when calprotecin test requests are low or when a result is required rapidly within point-of-care (POCT) applications.
-It utilises a highly specific monoclonal antibody in a cassette based lateral flow assay that is read on a small desk top instrument.
+Quantum Blue® fCAL provides the perfect solution when calprotecin test requests are low.
+It utilises a highly specific monoclonal antibody in a cassette based lateral flow assay that is read on a small bench top instrument.

 The extended range kit (LF-CALE25) (30-1000µg/g) for use with Quantum Blue Two second generation instruments and above (Serial no. >1000) enables diagnosis and monitoring within a single test format to simplify procedures and improve stock management.